Asbestos Legal Help Overview

 - Armstrong World Industries

-Currently, there is an estimated $30+ billion in bankruptcy trust funds available for all future asbestos victims not yet diagnosed.
+Currently, there is an estimated $30+ billion in bankruptcy trust funds available to help compensate mesothelioma victims and their families.

 To access bankruptcy trust funds, you need to prove that you have an asbestos-related illness by providing medical records.
 You’ll also need to provide information about your work history and any possible asbestos exposure to help trust managers determine claim values.
 Certain diseases and levels of exposure will yield higher claims amounts than others.